The Transition to Adulthood for Youth with Developmental Disabilities

 Learn More About Bello Machre’s Disability Services

 Families often worry about the abrupt change in services and benefits that come with turning 21.
 Continuity is crucial to a successful transition process; the more the new phase matches the past 21 years of an individual’s life, the smoother the transition will be.
 The family of a loved one with an intellectual disability can help serve as a bridge and advocate to make sure future services are informed by the success of those that were provided before the individual turned 21.
-The sooner you begin considering the transition to adulthood, the more time you have to explore different services and programs that are available to your loved one.

 Support networks, mentorship, and advocacy

 Support networks, mentorship, and advocacy are essential throughout this process.
-Connect with people who have been through the transition, including other individuals and families, educators and service providers, and local advocacy organizations.
+Connect with people who have been through the transition to adulthood, including other individuals and families, educators and service providers, and local advocacy organizations.
 Seek out a mentor who has been through the transition and can help support you through the process.
 Advocacy skills, the ability to be a strong advocate without being overbearing, are essential in ensuring that your loved one receives the services they need.

 An opportunity for a rich, full life

 The transition to adult disability services is a significant life event for people with developmental disabilities and their families.
 It involves careful planning, collaboration between schools and service providers, securing services through the Maryland DDA, and selecting the right options to match your loved one’s unique wants and needs.
-Recognize that the transition can be positive and lead to a more customized and fulfilling life for individuals, allowing them to thrive and find their place in the world as adults.
+Early intervention and family support are essential for ensuring a positive transition.